StanislavYatsevich/Store_Sales/README.md

 python adding_features.py --input_data_folder_path <path to the folder with input data> --processed_data_folder_path <path to the output folder>
 ```

-The default values of these paths are also set in constants.py file (INPUT_DATA_FOLDER_PATH and PROCESSED_DATA_FOLDER_PATH respectively).
+The default values of these paths are also set in constants.py file (INPUT_DATA_FOLDER_PATH and PROCESSED_DATA_FOLDER_PATH variables respectively).
 Moreover, the value of the --input_data_folder_path parameter must be the same as the value of the --prepared_data_folder_path parameter from the 5th point since data preparation and feature engineering are performed in two stages and the second one depends on the 1st.